DHRI-Curriculum/Data-and-Ethics/lessons.md

         <td><img src="/images/rgraph_hexbin.png" alt="Hexbin graph"><figcaption>From <a href="https://www.r-graph-gallery.com/328-hexbin-map-of-the-usa.html" target="_blank">R Graph Gallery.</figcaption></td>
     </tr>
     <tr>
-        <th colspan="4"> Adapted from <a href="https://us.sagepub.com/en-us/nam/effective-data-visualization/book265203_"> Stephanie D. Evergreen (2019) Effective data visualization : The right chart for the right data</a>, <a href="https://datavizcatalogue.com/">The Data Visualisation Catalogue</a>, and <a href="https://www.data-to-viz.com/">From Data to Viz</a></th>
+        <th colspan="4"> Adapted from <a href="https://us.sagepub.com/en-us/nam/effective-data-visualization/book265203_"> Stephanie D. Evergreen (2019) Effective data visualization : The right chart for the right data</a>, <a href="https://datavizcatalogue.com/">The Data Visualization Catalogue</a>, and <a href="https://www.data-to-viz.com/">From Data to Viz</a></th>
     <tr>
 </table>

 This table is a teaser for the many possibilities of what data visualization can be.
 Creating a visual for your data is an art form and you can sometimes find yourself spending a significant amount of time looking for the best ways to visualize your data.

 An example of effective data visualization can be seen in W.E.B.
-Du Bois [data potraits at the Paris Exposition in 1900](https://www.loc.gov/pictures/search/?q=%22lot%2011931%22%20NOT%20medal&st=grid&co=anedub&loclr=blogpic), as part of [the Exhibit of American Negroes](https://en.wikipedia.org/wiki/The_Exhibit_of_American_Negroes_).
+Du Bois [data portraits at the Paris Exposition in 1900](https://www.loc.gov/pictures/search/?q=%22lot%2011931%22%20NOT%20medal&st=grid&co=anedub&loclr=blogpic), as part of [the Exhibit of American Negroes](https://en.wikipedia.org/wiki/The_Exhibit_of_American_Negroes_).
 Using engaging hand-drawn visualizations, he tells the narrative of what it meant to be Black in post-Emancipation America as he translates sociological research and census data to reach beyond the academy.
 Head [here](https://hyperallergic.com/476334/how-w-e-b-du-bois-meticulously-visualized-20th-century-black-america/) to read more about Du Bois' project.

 ## Challenge: Visualizations